alepee/hass-hitachi_yutaki/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=alepee&repository=hass-hitachi_yutaki)

+> ⚠️ **Beta Version - Under Development**
+> This integration is currently in active development and should be considered experimental.
+While it is functional, you may encounter bugs or incomplete features.
+Use at your own risk and please report any issues you find.
+>
+> Currently tested only with Yutaki S80 model.
+Testing with other models is in progress.

 ## Compatibility

 - **Compatible Models**: 2016 and newer Hitachi Yutaki heat pumps